Tech2Logix/portfolio-repo/README.md

 This application was created to refresh my Angular skills.
 It started small, and I gradually decided to add the necessary features for a functional portfolio website.
 There is most certainly technical dept, but I believe it's a solid effort to showcase my skills.

+## Example

+Want to see a live running example of this project?
+Visit [http://portfolio.rhino-vb.be](http://portfolio.rhino-vb.be)

 ## Technologies / Dependencies
 - Angular
 - Bootstrap